Your Account:

 • University Advisor

 All student organizations must have a university advisor who is either a faculty member or professional staff member of CSUSM or one of its auxiliaries.
 Part-time faculty and professional staff are permitted serve as advisors.
+Undergraduate student staff and graduate assistants are not eligible to serve as advisors.

 • Minimum number of students